Uganda Photo Tour: primates and wildlife of the Savannas

 CLICK ON IMAGES BELOW TO SEE LARGER VERSIONS:

-- Game drives on the savannas of Murchison Falls and Queen Elizabeth National Park
+- 6 morning and afternoon game drives on the savannas of Murchison Falls, Queen Elizabeth National Park, Ishasha, and Mburo

 - 2 days with Chimpanzees and 12 other primate species in Kibale Forest